 Based on these findings regarding overstory recruitment and release potential, the following assessments were made regarding each vigor class.
 Class four trees are "free to grow" in that they have enough growing space projected into the future to have a high likelihood of reaching the overstory without further release.
 If they are released, either from overstory removal or pre-commercial thinning of neighboring competitors, they will respond quickly and attain growth rates close to or at the maximum potential for that light environment, if they are not already there.
-Class three trees can likely maintain their current growth rates for some time, but will probably need release from overstory removal or pre-commercial thinning of neighboring competitors.
+Class three trees can likely maintain their current growth rates for some time, but will probably need release from overstory removal or pre-commercial thinning of neighboring competitors at some point to recruit into the overstory.
 If released, they will quickly attain growth rates close to or at the maximum potential for that light environment.

 It is highly unlikely that class two trees will reach the overstory without release.
 They will need release from overstory removal, and possibly also from pre-commercial thinning of neighboring competitors, in the next 1-2 thinning cycles to avoid severe suppression and substantial risk of mortality.
 If thinned within this time period, they should attain post-release growth rates comparable to trees that were not suppressed, after a period of time.
 Class one trees are currently at some risk of mortality from suppression and will not reach the overstory without release.
-Although it is likely they will respond to release, they may take a long time to attain post-release growth rates comparable to trees that were not suppressed and some trees may never do so.
+Although it is likely they will respond to release, they may take a long time to respond and some may never attain post-release growth rates comparable to trees that were not suppressed.
 Trees taller than 5m in both class one and two should be carefully evaluated to determine if they are worth releasing.
 A LC ratio of at least of 50% and an HD ratio of not more than 80 (measured at 15cm above ground) are suggested thresholds to guide this evaluation.
 Trees taller than 10m, especially from vigor class 1, are unlikely to be worth releasing.
-The ability of taller trees to attain post-release growth rates comparable to trees that were not suppressed is likely to be lower, and lag time before response may be so long that it may be faster and involve less risk of stem failure to start with new regeneration.
+The ability of taller trees to attain post-release growth rates comparable to trees that were not suppressed is likely to be lower, and lag time before response may be so long that it may be faster to start with new regeneration.

 The assessments and height thresholds regarding overstory recruitment and release potential for the four vigor classes are conservative estimates based on incomplete information.
-Complete information is rarely available in forest management, and management decisions have to be made with a combination of the best information available, knowledge of what is not known, and human judgement.
 Further research should be undertaken to empirically test these estimates to avoid unforeseen consequences.